 Comparison of work profile

-RBI recruits for the Assistant and Grade B positions directly.
+RBI recruits for the Assistant and Grade B positions after performing pre employment checks.
 The RBI Grade B position is a managerial role where the major responsibilities include executing the policy decisions.

 SEBI recruits for Grade A (assistant manager) position directly.
 In SEBI, your major work facilitates fair and easy trading practices and involves auditing & tracking people who are using some kind of unfair means.
 The job profile of SEBI Grade A officer will surely be like an entry-level auditor or a data analyst profile.
 A recruit is given more of the back-end works towards the starting, but as the person progresses in his career hierarchy, the role and work profile become people-intensive.